HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 ## Monitoring and Troubleshooting

-### Viewing Traces and Metrics
+## View traces and metrics

 Access Grafana to view distributed traces and metrics.
-If you've deployed Grafana as part of the `kube-prometheus-stack`, you can access it via port-forwarding:
+If you deployed Grafana as part of the `kube-prometheus-stack`, access it by using port forwarding:

 ```bash
 # Port-forward to Grafana